 Student organizations must complete the recognition process every fall semester in order to reserve rooms or facilities on campus, use University resources and possibly receive funding from the University.
-Forms and other necessary paperwork are available on the web at https://www.tamuk.edu/secl/index.html or in Student Engagement and Campus Life.
+This process takes place on the University student involvement platform, Javelina Central.
 To become a recognized student organization and to maintain recognized status, the following information must be submitted to Student Engagement and Campus Life: